RizwanTAslam/Heart-Disease-Prediction/README.md

 ## Dataset

-The Dataset used in this project is UCI Heart Disease Dataset (https://archive.ics.uci.edu/ml/datasets/Heart+Disease?spm=5176.100239.blogcont54260.8.TRNGoO) This is also available in Kaggle platform.
+The Dataset used in this project is UCI Heart Disease Dataset (https://archive.ics.uci.edu/ml/datasets/Heart+Disease?spm=5176.100239.blogcont54260.8.TRNGoO)

+This is also available in Kaggle platform.

-## Load Dataset
+## Loading the Dataset

     dataset=pd.read_csv("heart.csv")

 ### Checking for Null Values

     dataset.isnull().sum()

 This dataset doesnt have any null values, so we dont need to preprocess the data